How can I manage my brace when my orthodontic practice is closed?

 Navan Orthodontics is currently closed due to the Covid_19 Corona virus outbreak in Ireland.
-Unfortunately, we can’t see you for your normal appointments at this time.
-You may be worried about your brace or when your next orthodontic appointment will be.
+You may be wondering how to manage your brace while the practice is closed and we can’t see you.
+Or you may be worried about your brace or when your next orthodontic appointment will be.
 The main thing is, don’t panic.
 Your brace will be fine and a few extra weeks in treatment won’t cause any problems.
 There are also very few emergencies in orthodontics so broken brackets etc not a big problem.

 At the moment, we don’t know exactly when we will be re-opening.
 You may have some questions regarding your brace.
 Navan Orthodontics have put together a few tips for caring for your teeth and brace in between now and your next visit: